1) What is the average time of a trademark registration process until registration is granted?

 The launching of trademark products that are the subject of pending applications should only be a decision made after careful analysis of the availability search and decision to assume the risks appointed.

-No. The result of the search brings, only, information indicative of the possibility or not of obtaining the registration.
-However, even if no serious impediments are found, the search is not a guarantee that the registration will be granted.
+No, the search results provide only indicative information about the possibility of obtaining registration.
+However, even if significant obstacles are not found, the search does not guarantee that the registration will be granted.

-In the event of the search pointing out similar trademarks for identical or alike products, the obtaining of the trademark should be carried out as an attempt and the search serves for risk assessment.
+In the event that the search identifies similar marks for identical, similar, or market-related products, obtaining the mark should be pursued as an attempt, and the search serves as a risk assessment.

-- The right of precedence to registration, due to the use of the trademark for more than 06 months before the filing of third parties, which is the protection granted to the previous use of the mark.
+Furthermore, the Industrial Property Law grants protection to the good-faith user of an unregistered trademark, ensuring the right of precedence for registration due to the use of the mark for more than 6 months before the filing by third parties.
+This protection is granted to prior use of the mark.

-The failure to use the trademark may lead to the cancelation of the registration by forfeiture (non-use cancelation) and, consequently, loss of exclusive rights, opening up the possibility that similar or identical trademarks are registered by third parties.
+The lack of use a trademark may lead to the cancelation of the registration by forfeiture (non-use cancelation) and, consequently, loss of exclusive rights, opening up the possibility that similar or identical trademarks are registered by third parties.